alphagov/packager/doc/getting_started.md

 Follow the instructions it gives you for setting up your environment.
-Then, logged into the box, you should be able to make source packages by running `make <target>` in the `packager` directory.
+Then, logged into the box, you should be able to make source packages by running `build_source.py <target>` in the `packager` directory.
 You will be prompted to sign the source packages with your GPG key.

     $ cd ~/packager
-    $ make collectd
+    $ ./build_source.py pkg/collectd

 To test a binary package build, you first need to set up sbuild: